Volunteer teaches yoga to Pakistani female prison inmates

 Yoga helped Chapra heal personally, too, when she felt lost and trapped by life.

-Chapra used to be a social worker in Toronto's rougher neighborhoods, where she witnessed gang violence and drug abuse.
+Chapra used to be a social worker in Toronto's rougher neighbourhoods, where she witnessed gang violence and drug abuse.
 But following the dissolution of her marriage, she returned to Pakistan in June 2009.

 Looking for something to occupy herself, she turned to the ancient art of yoga.